cdmandrews/cdmandrews.github.io/3301/project-1.md

 </div>

-[1](#sdfootnote1anc) Adapted from a similar assignment by Traci Gardner and licensed under a Creative Commons license.
+[1] This project started life adapted from [a similar assignment by Traci Gardner](http://3764s16.tracigardner.com/assignments/project-2-analysis-of-writing-in-your-field-2/) and licensed under a Creative Commons license.